Explore How Contingency Fees Work in New Jersey and the Benefits of this Payment Arrangement for Your Personal Injury Case

 Whereas insurance companies and their defense attorneys will often try to take advantage of individuals who are not represented by a lawyer by offering them a much lower settlement amount or even no compensation at all, it is much less likely that they will try to play those games when they know you are represented by a skilled attorney who will quickly defend your rights and hold them accountable for your injuries.

 If you have been injured in an accident due to the negligent actions of another party, you deserve to be made whole again for your medical bills, injuries, disabilities, and time off from work.
-Call our team of knowledgeable New Jersey personal injury attorneys at Kamensky, Cohen, and Riechelson today for a complimentary consultation to determine if you may have a case for financial damages after an injury in a slip and fall, car accident, premises liability, dog bite, child sports-related injuries, or due to a defective product.
+Call our team of knowledgeable New Jersey personal injury attorneys at Cohen & Riechelson today for a complimentary consultation to determine if you may have a case for financial damages after an injury in a slip and fall, car accident, premises liability, dog bite, child sports-related injuries, or due to a defective product.

 Our renowned law firm with offices in New Jersey and Pennsylvania works on a contingency fee basis, utilizing over 50 years’ experience to recover top monetary compensation for injured victims in Princeton, Pennington, Titusville, Hamilton, Ewing, Hopewell, Burlington, West Windsor, Trenton, and throughout Burlington and Mercer County.